littledan/spec/document/execution/runtime.rst

      \{ \LOCALS~\val^\ast, \MODULE~\moduleinst\} \\
    \end{array}

-The values of the locals are mutated by respective instructions.
+The values of the locals are mutated by respective :ref:`variable instructions <syntax-instr-var>`.

 .. note::
    In the current version of WebAssembly, the arities of labels and activations cannot be larger than :math:`1`.